companieshouse/sic-code-api/README.md

 The `sic-code-api` is an Spring Boot API for searching SIC Codes (industrial classification of a company) which are stored on a Mongo database.
 The search uses MongoDB full-text search capabilities and can be used to search for a particular SIC Code or text contained in either the SIC Code description or Economic activity.
 The results are returned in order of relevance determined by the full text-search.
 In addition there is a filter to only return exact phrase matches.

+The data load is in  [Github `sic-code-data` repository](https://github.com/companieshouse/sic-code-data).

 Within Spring Boot, Spring Data Mongo is used to simplify data access to the required Mongo collection (`combined_sic_activities`).

 This has a Rest API with the following endpoints: